-The temporary loss of up to 397 (Alternative A), 432 (Alternative A with the DDV), or 2,083 (Alternative B) parking spaces adjacent to San Jose Diridon Station during construction would affect 3 percent (Alternative A with or without the DDV) or 15 percent (Alternative B) of the approximately 13,695 total publicly available parking spaces within 0.5 mile of Diridon Station and 12 percent (Alternative A), 13 percent (Alternative A with the DDV), or 61 percent (Alternative B) of 3,390 total publicly available parking spaces within 0.33 mile of the Diridon Station.
+The temporary loss of up to 397 (Alternative A) or 2,083 (Alternative B) parking spaces adjacent to San Jose Diridon Station during construction would affect 3 percent (Alternative A) or 15 percent (Alternative B) of the approximately 13,695 total publicly available parking spaces within 0.5 mile of Diridon Station and 12 percent (Alternative A) or 61 percent (Alternative B) of 3,390 total publicly available parking spaces within 0.33 mile of the Diridon Station.11 construction areas (13,298 spaces under Alternative A and 11,612 spaces under Alternative B) to meet agreement requirements relative to the 0.5-mile radius requirements (6,175 spaces).12

-The amount of parking still available for use under Alternative A within 0.33 mile of the Diridon Station (2,993 spaces), under Alternative A with the DDV (2,958 spaces), or under Alternative B (1,307 spaces) would not meet the parking obligations specified in the Arena Management Agreement between the SAP Center and the City of San Jose (3,175 spaces).
-However, both alternatives would leave sufficient parking outside construction areas (13,298 spaces under
+The amount of parking still available for use under Alternative A within 0.33 mile of the Diridon Station (2,993 spaces) or under Alternative B (1,307 spaces) would not meet the parking obligations specified in the Arena Management Agreement between the SAP Center and the City of San Jose (3,175 spaces).
+However, both alternatives would leave sufficient parking outside

-&lt;sup>15 The total available spaces takes into account the temporary loss of 755 spaces during BART Phase II construction.
+11 The total available spaces takes into account the temporary loss of 755 spaces during BART Phase II construction.